Walter Christmas: Military career

 Christmas joined the Danish navy as a cadet at the age of 14.
-In 1883, he was appointed as a lieutenant, and the next year he was promoted to the rank of Second lieutenant.
+In 1883, he was appointed as a lieutenant, and the next year he was promoted to the rank of second lieutenant.
 In 1885, Christmas was a member of J.A.D.
 Jensen's expedition to Greenland on board the steam gunboat Fylla.
 In 1890 he traveled along the Amazon River with the intention of establishing a Danish shipping route.
 However, he was unable to find an investor in his project and the route was instead taken over by German shipowners.

 He again left Denmark in 1891 and traveled to Thailand, then the Rattanakosin Kingdom, where he was a commander in the Siam Navy on behalf of the Danish navy.
-While the Danish crown was actively supporting the prevailing government of Siam, they were unwilling to be involved in a war with France to defend the nation.
+While the Danish crown was actively supporting the government of Siam, they were unwilling to be involved in a war with France to defend the nation.
 As such, Christmas in particular received a telegram from the Danish Ministry of the Interior that if he engaged in combat he would be discharged from the navy.
 He was the only Danish officer in Siam to receive such a warning.
-The navy eventually became involved in the Franco-Siamese War and in 1893, under Andreas du Plessis de Richelieu.
+The navy eventually became involved in the Franco-Siamese conflict of 1893, under Andreas du Plessis de Richelieu.
 While under Richelieu's command, Christmas fought against the French navy during the Paknam incident.
 At the time, he was in command of a gunboat stationed close to the Paknam fort.
 During the incident he hit the forship of the pilot steamboat, which then began to sink before being run aground.

 As a result of his engagement in the conflict, Christmas was discharged from the navy and recalled to Denmark.
 In his defence, he sent the ministry of the Danish Navy a report containing "some minor criticisms" of their presence in Siam.
 This report was then widely distributed to the public in a 1893 publication of Nationaltidende.
 The report argued that although there had been armed conflict, the Paknam incident did not constitute a war, and thus he had not disobeyed his orders.
-There is speculation that several other critical of the Navy in Siam were also written by Christmas.
+There is speculation that several other criticisms of the Navy in Siam were also written by Christmas.
 His book about his experience, A year in Siam, was published after his return to Denmark in 1894.

 Christmas resigned from the Danish navy in 1894.
 After being discharged, he joined the Greek Navy in 1895.
 While enlisted, he was involved in the Greco-Turkish War of 1897.
 He left the Greek Navy and returned to Denmark in 1897.
 He rejoined the Danish Navy in 1914 at the rank of captain.
 He was again forced to resign in 1916, reportedly because of complications with severe rheumatism.
 However, his resignation coincided with the revelation of his collaboration with MI6 while stationed in Skagen, and is likely the primary reason for his departure from the navy.
 That same year he was inducted as a member of the Order of the Dannebrog.